aitgon/vtam/doc/content/reference.rst

 Outputs:
     - :ref:`random_seqinfo <random_seqinfo_io>`: TSV file created by vtam random_seq.
-It contains all the info of :ref:`fastainfo <fastqinfo_io>` completed by the names of the fasta files containing the randomly selected seqquences.
+It contains all the info of :ref:`fastainfo <fastqinfo_io>` completed by the names of the fasta files containing the randomly selected sequences.
     - **random_seqdir**: directory with randomly selected sequences in FASTA format